Call for appointment:410-328-4323 410-328-4323

 Stroke is a medical emergency.
 It is the leading cause of disability and the No. 5 cause of death in the United States.
 Of the nearly 795,000 people who have one each year (610,000 of which are first or new occurrences), about 140,000 die.

-The University of Maryland Medical Center's Comprehensive Stroke Center is a regional center of excellence in stroke care and research and is just one of three comprehensive centers in the state.
+The University of Maryland Medical Center's Comprehensive Stroke Center is a regional center of excellence in stroke care and research.

 If you think you or a loved one is having a stroke, call 911 immediately.

 An ischemic stroke occurs when a blood vessel is partially or fully blocked.
 The blockage usually results from a blood clot or piece of plaque that travels to the brain and reduces blood flow.